 Account planning is the process of analysing customer accounts, understanding their objectives, and finding solutions to help your customers reach their goals.
 Account planning is also called growth planning.
 Through account planning, account executives find “white space” in the customer’s services or products.
 Next, account executives can evaluate if their company can help the customer by offering additional products or services or by introducing them to another solution.

 There are three important concepts underlying account planning:

-- Sales productivity is more likely to come by maximizing current accounts;
+- Sales productivity is more likely to come by maximising current accounts;

 - Account planning should be customer-centric; and